Just in case you’re not familiar with why you should back up your SharePoint documents, here’s a brief explanation.

 The good news is that there are free tools that enable you to keep backups.
 Using these tools correctly will mean you’ll minimize the chance of losing data in the event of a cyber-attack or user accident.

-We’ll examine two tools and give you a step-by-step guide on getting your SharePoint documents safely backed up.
+We’ll examine two free tools and give you a step-by-step guide on getting your SharePoint documents safely backed up.
+And we’ll also contrast the free options with a paid (but inexpensive) option.

-TL; DR Comparison of Free SharePoint Backup Options
+TL; DR Comparison of three SharePoint Backup Options

 Method 1: Use the OneDrive client app to sync Office 365 and SharePoint Online